LArnoldt/networkvi/docs/index.rst

-Biologically Guided Variational Inference for Interpretable Multimodal Single-Cell Integration
+Biologically Guided Variational Inference for Interpretable Multimodal Single-Cell Integration and Mechanistic Discovery
 =============================================================================================

 **NetworkVI** is a sparse deep generative model designed for the integration and interpretation of multimodal single-cell data.